You may be flummoxed and frustrated by them, but SAP Calculations perform a key role in the design of new homes in the UK.

 4. Get it airtight

-All new builds require Air Permeability Testing on completion and the resulting figure goes into the SAP Calcs.
+All new builds require Airtightness Testing on completion and the resulting figure goes into the SAP Calcs.
 Make sure the envelope is sealed and get a pre-test check carried out.

 5. Pay attention to thermal bridging